-- 6.11 Approved Leave of Absence Without Pay. - 6.11.1 Any regular employee may be granted an approved leave of absence without pay upon the recommendation of his/her Department Head and approval by the Director of Human Resources. - An employee on leave of absence without pay for more than one-half (1/2) of his/her normally scheduled work hours in a pay period can make arrangements for continued medical and dental insurance premium payments, but the employee will be required to pay both the County's and the employee's contribution. - 6.11.3 Request for leave of absence without pay shall be made in writing to the Department Head and shall state specifically the reason for the request, the date the desired leave is to begin, and probable date of return.
-The Department Head shall respond within ten (10) days, recommending either granting or denying the request.
-If recommending denial, the Department Head shall state in writing the reasons for denial. - 6.11.4 If the requested leave of absence without pay is for illness or disability, a medical statement covering diagnosis, prognosis, and expected date of return to duty shall be submitted with the request. - 6.11.5 A leave of absence without pay may be for a period not to exceed one (1) year. - 6.11.6 Extensions of leave approved for less than one (1) year may be granted upon the recommendation of the Department Head and approval by the County.
-If denial is recommended, the Department Head shall state in writing the reasons for recommending denial within ten (10) days of the request.
-If any employee wishes to return to work early from a leave of absence, he/she shall provide reasonable advance notice, which shall be not less than three (3) days prior to the anticipated date of return, to the Department Head and, if the leave was for medical causation, a release from the attending physician allowing the employee to return to full duty. - 6.11.7 Failure to return to work at the expiration of a leave of absence shall be considered abandonment of position and a resignation.
-Such a resignation may be rescinded at the discretion of the County. - An employee on leave of absence without pay for more than forty (40) hours shall not be entitled to holidays or holiday pay for holidays during such leave.
-An employee returning from such unpaid leave must work both the regular work day before and the regular work day after a holiday in order to be paid for the holiday.
+- 6.10 Approved Leave of Absence Without Pay. - 6.10.1 Any regular employee may be granted an approved leave of absence without pay upon the recommendation of the Department Head and approval by the Director of Human Resources. - 6.10.2 An employee on an approved leave of absence without pay of more than 30 days, other than FMLA/CFRA leave, may continue medical and dental insurance coverage by paying both the County and the employee shares of the premium payments. - 6.10.3 Requests for a leave of absence without pay shall be made in writing to the Department Head and shall state the reason for the request, the date the desired leave is to begin, and the probable date of return.
+Requests related to a serious health condition or disability shall not disclose diagnostic information without the consent of the employee.
+The Department Head shall respond within 10 days, recommending either granting or denying the request.
+If recommending denial, the Department Head shall state in writing the reasons for the denial. - 6.10.4 If the requested leave of absence without pay is for a serious health condition or disability, a medical certification from the health care provider including the date the condition commenced, probable duration of the condition, whether the employee is able to work and expected date of return to duty shall be submitted with the request. - 6.10.5 A leave of absence without pay may be for a period not to exceed one year. - 6.10.6 Extensions of leave approved for less than one year may be granted upon the recommendation of the Department Head and approval by the Director of Human Resources.
+If denial is recommended, the Department Head shall state in writing the reasons for recommending denial within 10 days of the request.
+If any employee wishes to return to work early from a leave of absence, the employee must provide reasonable advance notice to the Department Head of not less than three days prior to the anticipated date of return.
+If the leave was for a serious health condition or disability, the employee must provide a release from the health care provider allowing the employee to return to full duty. - 6.10.7 Failure to return to work at the expiration of a leave of absence shall be considered abandonment of position and a resignation.
+Such a resignation may be rescinded at the discretion of the appointing authority. - 6.10.8 An employee on a leave of absence without pay for more than 40 hours shall not be entitled to holidays or holiday pay for holidays during such leave.
+An employee returning from such unpaid leave must work both the regular workday before and the regular workday after a holiday to be paid for the holiday.

-6.12 Continuing Education Leave.
+6.11 Continuing Education Leave.